 Ever thought about starting up an online fitness challenge?
 Or have you tried already?
 Then you may already know it’s not as simple as just creating a “challenge” and selling it.
 You must consider why you are creating the challenge from different perspectives.
-More notably, two perspectives, your businesses and your target market.
+More notably, two perspectives, your personal training businesses and your target market.

 Just simply creating a challenge doesn’t mean people will buy into it.
 Nor does it mean it will benefit your business either.
 Think of it like you do when writing a workout or creating a fitness program.
 You don’t just slap some stuff in FitSW and expect it to work do you?
 You more then likely put careful thought and consideration into it.
 As such, you should do the same when creating fitness challenges.

 1. Breaking Down Your Online Fitness Challenge

 When it comes to creating online fitness challenges, there are a couple essential variables you want to assess:

 - What is the goal for your business?

 - What is your target audience and what is your goal for your target audience?

 - What is your plan for after the challenge?